 Plan ahead and protect your estate.

-Whether you're a private individual or you run a business, we'll show you how to mitigate your inheritance tax liabilities and pass your wealth on to the people that matter most.
+Whether you're a private individual or you run a business, with the help of our expert team of solicitors specialising in Wills, Probate Law & Lifetime Planning, we'll show you how to mitigate your inheritance tax on property liabilities and pass your wealth on to the people that matter most.

 Inheritance tax is high.

-Our aim is to help you reduce your tax liability.
+Our aim is to help you reduce your tax liabilities.

-Our friendly, experienced team will advise you on the tax consequences of lifetime giving, creating trusts or deeds of variation.
-We’ll also show you how to protect your home from the costs of long term care.
-Plus, we’ll highlight all the opportunities for tax relief or exemptions – including agricultural or business property relief.
+Our friendly, experienced team of probate solicitors will advise you on the tax consequences of lifetime giving, creating trusts, or deeds of variation.
+We’ll also show you how to protect your home from the costs of long-term care.
+Plus, we’ll highlight all the opportunities for tax relief or exemptions teaching you how to avoid inheritance tax including agricultural or business property relief.

 Complete support, complete peace of mind.

-Our Wills, Probate & Lifetime Planning Team are experts in providing advice and planning that suits your circumstances.
-Many of our lawyers are also members of the Society of Trust and Estate Practitioners (STEP), so you can rest assured you’re always receiving most relevant and knowledgeable advice.
+Our Wills, Probate & Lifetime Planning Team are experts in providing tailored advice that suits your individual circumstances.
+Many of our lawyers are also members of the Society of Trust and Estate Practitioners (STEP), ensuring you receive the most relevant and knowledgeable advice.

 We’ll advise you on: